mauget/railroutes_web2/README.md

 Changing these two dependency values to integrate via a Mustache or Handlebars template would be a good TODO for us.

 + A route displays as a blue line -- Google Earth zooms to accommodate.
++ An example from an iPHone 4 follows.

 ![Train route example](https://github.com/mauget/railroutes_web2/raw/master/RailRouteWeb.png "Fiqure 1.
 Google Maps rail route")